vaadin/base-starter-flow-portlet/README.md

 `mvn package -Pproduction`

-Copy both `portlet-starter.war` and `vaadin-portlet-static.war` from `/target` folder into the `webapps` folder on a TomCat web server with Pluto.
+Copy both `portlet-starter.war` and `vaadin-portlet-static.war` from `/target` folder into the `webapps` folder on a Tomcat web server with Pluto.
 Restart the web server.
 To add the portlet to a page, use Pluto's "Pluto Admin" interface as detailed in "Running the portlet".